Roxy Music and Bryan Ferry Albums Ranked Worst to Best

-But in our list of Roxy Music and Bryan Ferry Albums Ranked in Order of Awesomeness, you'll also see a pattern of familiarity between the two artists that goes beyond the milky tenor of Ferry's voice.
+But in our list of Roxy Music and Bryan Ferry Albums Ranked Worst to Best, you'll also see a pattern of familiarity between the two artists that goes beyond the milky tenor of Ferry's voice.

-If you're not familiar with Roxy Music's excellent catalog -- they had only one Top 40 hit in the U.S. -- start with the records at the top of the following list of Roxy Music and Bryan Ferry Albums Ranked in Order of Awesomeness, and then work your way down.
-There's pleasure to be found every step of the way.
+If you're not familiar with Roxy Music's excellent catalog - they had only one Top 40 hit in the U.S. - you should start with the records at the top of the following list of Roxy Music and Bryan Ferry Albums Ranked Worst to Best, and then work your way down.
+There's a pleasure to be found every step of the way.